 - Before: Throw on some SPF (especially if you're headed outside).

-- After: Wash your face and do your normal morning routine.
+- After: Cleanse your face and do your normal morning routine.

 If your prefer mid-day or afternoon workouts...

 Complete your usual morning routine when you wake up.